htw-imi-showtime/showtime-website/content/ss24/master/m5-capsearch/_index.md

 project_id = "M5"
-title = "Capsearch: Bridging Talent and Career" subtitle = "" claim = "CapSearch is an AI-powered platform that matches employees with optimal projects, promoting professional development and efficiency.
-By analyzing profiles, skills, and goals, it recommends the best job opportunities, simplifies project assignments, and saves time for large companies." abstract = "CapSearch is an AI-powered platform that matches employees with optimal projects, promoting professional development and efficiency.
-By analyzing profiles, skills, and goals, it recommends the best job opportunities, simplifies project assignments, and saves time for large companies." hasMermaid = true
+title = "Capsearch: Bridging Talent and Career" subtitle = "" claim = "CapSearch, an AI-powered platform, assists employees with project assignments.
+By analyzing profiles, skills, and goals, it provides personalized job recommendations, streamlines project assignments, and enhances efficiency." abstract = "CapSearch, an AI-powered platform, assists employees with project assignments.
+By analyzing profiles, skills, and goals, it provides personalized job recommendations, streamlines project assignments, and enhances efficiency." hasMermaid = true

 # Properties for displaying the project in the project list
 card_image = "logo.png"
 # card_description is deprecated, will be replaced by abstract/and or claim
-card_description = "CapSearch is an AI-powered platform that matches employees with optimal projects, promoting professional development and efficiency.
-By analyzing profiles, skills, and goals, it recommends the best job opportunities, simplifies project assignments, and saves time for large companies."
+card_description = "CapSearch, an AI-powered platform, assists employees with project assignments.
+By analyzing profiles, skills, and goals, it provides personalized job recommendations, streamlines project assignments, and enhances efficiency."

 # Names are optional, team size is sufficient
 team = ["Hikari Sophia Stölzle", "Nikol Stefanova", "Mohamed Amine Sallami", "Reynaldo Domenico", "Vu Minh Le"]